Comingle/OSSex/slate/index.md

 int OSSex::getPattern();
 ```

 Returns the current pattern's position in the queue, starting at 0.
-See the <a href="/#queuing-patterns">Queuing Patterns</a> section.
+See the <a href="#queuing-patterns">Queuing Patterns</a> section.

 ## `getInput`